emerge-lang/compiler/roadmap.md

      * interpolation like in Kotlin instead of concatenation like in Java or D
      * make that work with the Printable interface.
 So e.g. a template "a ${x} b ${y} c" desugars to an memory-buffered printstream, with calls to put of "a ", x.printTo(...), " b ", y.printTo(...), " c"
    * I/O facilities.
 These should be blocking-style for now.
-It's the simplets to implement.
+It's the simplest to implement.
 Plus: if emerge ever adds async task orchestration, it will be either full-blown coroutines (all code is a coroutine, like in go) or futures.
-Futures is a major rewrite of emerge code anyhow, but changing block IO to coroutine IO is transparent to the emerge code.
+Futures is a major rewrite of emerge code anyhow, but changing blocking IO to coroutine IO is transparent to the emerge code.
 8. ALPHA TESTABLE MILESTONE; At this point, the language should be powerful enough to tackle advent of code challenges.
    Todo: actually try and solve some!